-Student progress may be monitored online through chalk.com; accessible via www.ststephensclassical.org.
-The school secretary will provide you with an activation code.
+Student progress may be monitored online through Edline.net. which (accessible via www.ststephensclassical.org).
+You will be provided with an activation code by the school secretary.
 If you have not received it by the first week of school, please contact the secretary.